Jean-OIKONOMOU/eCommerce_FLASK/README.md

 - DBeaver for easy and blazingly fast queries.
 - Bootstrap for simplicity during the development process.
 - WTForms for easy forms.
-- flask_bvrypt for crypting passwords.
+- flask_bcrypt for crypting passwords.
+- flask_login to manage people logging in.